 Ski for Light, Inc. is an all-volunteer not-for-profit corporation that was founded in 1975.
 It was created by a group of Norwegian-Americans who were familiar with a program in Norway, the Ridderrenn, and the success that program had enjoyed over the years in teaching blind/visually-impaired and mobility-impaired people the Norwegian national sport of cross-country skiing.

-The two cornerstone premises, or beliefs, that led to the creation of Ski for Light were that::
+The two cornerstone premises, or beliefs, that led to the creation of Ski for Light were that:

 The primary goal of the week is to teach blind, visually-impaired and mobility-impaired people who have never skied before the basics of the sport, and to give people who have already learned the basics a chance to improve their skill and technique, or to let them just have fun on the snow.
 About 25% of the skiers are first-time participants each year, while the remaining 75% are people who have attended before.

 The week usually attracts 250 or more total attendees.
-The typical composition of the
+The typical composition of the group is:

 The entire group stays for the entire week, from Sunday evening of the first week to Sunday morning of the second week, at a single event hotel.
 All meals are group meals.
 The fee paid by all attendees - guides, disabled skiers, and volunteers alike - covers hotel room for all seven nights, all 20 meals, transportation to/from the nearest airport at the beginning and end of the week, transportation each day to/from the ski area, cross-country trail fees, and, for first-time disabled skiers only, the use of rental ski equipment for the week.